Git Worktree

 Section titled “Lost in a worktree?”See where you are:

-bash scripts/worktree-manager.sh list.env files missing in worktree?
+bash ${CLAUDE_PLUGIN_ROOT}/skills/git-worktree/scripts/worktree-manager.sh list.env files missing in worktree?

 Section titled “.env files missing in worktree?”If a worktree was created without .env files (e.g., via raw git worktree add), copy them:

-bash scripts/worktree-manager.sh copy-env feature-nameNavigate back to main:
+bash ${CLAUDE_PLUGIN_ROOT}/skills/git-worktree/scripts/worktree-manager.sh copy-env feature-nameNavigate back to main:

 cd $(git rev-parse --show-toplevel)Technical Details